-The Ultimate Redpath Toronto Waterfront Festival Guide
+The Ultimate Waterfront Festival

 If your perfect summer day includes good food, live music, cold drinks and a waterfront view, then you’re in luck – the Redpath Waterfront Festival is the Toronto festival by-the-water, and this year promises to serve up something for everyone.

 What to See and Do

 In 2016, bring your whole crew to celebrate the Canada Day (and July 4) long weekend.
 There will be plenty of activities all weekend long.

 - The TALL SHIPS Challenge® Great Lakes Series, a spectacular array of Tall Ships, will be docked at HTO Park (Queens Quay just west of Rees Street) for public deck tours Friday through Sunday.
 Featured are the largest Viking ship built in modern days, the Draken Harald Hårfagre; the Spanish ship El Galeón, with six decks to explore; and from the U.S., the Pride of Baltimore II.
 Photo opportunities abound!

 - The Royal Canadian Navy will be joining the festival for the first time with two 55-metre, coastal defence naval ships, a Navy-themed obstacle course and lots of interactive on-land activities.

 - The Waterfront Artisan Market will offer unique products and delicious treats from 50 top artisans, crafters and chefs.
 Enjoy the beautiful waterfront while you eat, shop and browse through this scenic open-air market.

 - Catch the crowd-favourite Ultimutts Stunt Dog Show, with non-stop, jaw-dropping tricks from adorable rescue pups!
 See them play piano, do handstands, skateboard, tightrope walk and so much more.